 Hysterically, after ECW folded and was bought out by then-WWF, Justin had a very short tenure.
 He retired from wrestling, and got a job as the overnight stock manager at a Target superstore in New Jersey.
 After working there for a while, he got back into wrestling and, though confined to the independents (and going from Target to baking breadsticks at Olive Garden), got a respectable level of popularity.

-John Cena is a case of not having any heat to begin with, becoming very popular, getting X-Pac Heat with both barrels, and then shaking it off in an odd way, and then getting it back.
+John Cena is a case of not having any heat to begin with, becoming very popular, getting X-Pac Heat with both barrels, shaking it off in an odd way, and then getting it back.
 Fans were pretty apathetic to Cena up until WWE decided to run with a Halloween joke impression he did of Vanilla Ice, turning him into the very over Doctor of Thuganomics.
 Then came his first world championship win at WrestleMania 21 against JBL, where a lot of people became convinced he just couldn't wrestle.
 Between feuds with Chris Jericho and Kurt Angle, his X-Pac Heat really took off (not helped at all by his abandonment of the Thuganomics gimmick, which if nothing else had been a good source of legitimately funny smack-talk whenever Cena cut a promo, replaced by the WWE using him as a generic 80s-style babyface with no actual gimmick at all).
 His matches also became rather generic, with most amounting to him getting beat up the entire time before suddenly "overcoming the odds" with his Five Moves of Doom.
 The X-Pac Heat died down (but never completely disappeared) for a while after smarks noticed a 2006 interview from Cena himself saying he'd rather drop down the card and redevelop his character but hasn't been allowed to but is once again on the rise after he became the top star of the WWE.
 The way the WWE booked almost every single one of his feuding opponents in recent years only serves to fuel the sentiment even further.

 The highlight of his X-Pac Heat was predicted to come during his ECW One Night Stand match against Rob Van Dam.
 Instead, Cena acknowledged and played to the negativity, acting as an effective heel if only for one month (going so far as to proclaim he'd beat Van Dam even if the ECW mutants rioted) and now the X-Pac Heat is mostly gone.
 Cena's character is still hated by many but mostly because it is the product of poor booking.
 Cena himself has a large fanbase that eats up his merchandise at rates surpassed by very few other wrestlers, if any.